Credit scoring in retirement

 What is a credit score?

 It's a rating, a number that's assigned to you theoretically, based on your credit history.
 It's used as a benchmark by companies and organisations to work out if you're a financial risk to them.
 The higher you score, the less risk you present.
-To give you a quick overview, take a look at this short film:

 What affects my credit score?